intel/ai-reference-models/quickstart/object_detection/tensorflow/ssd-resnet34/training/cpu/fp32/.docs/baremetal.md

 repo at the commit specified below, and set the `TF_MODELS_DIR` environment variable to point to that directory.
-Set the `DATASET_DIR` to point to the directory with COCO training TF records files and the `OUTPUT_DIR` to the location where logs will be written.
+Set the `DATASET_DIR` to point to the directory with COCO training TF records files and the `OUTPUT_DIR` to the location where log and checkpoint files will be written.
+Use an empty output directory to prevent checkpoint file conflicts from prevouis runs.
 You can optionally set the `MPI_NUM_PROCESSES` environment variable (defaults to 1).
 After all the setup is complete, run the [quickstart script](#quick-start-scripts).

 ```
 export DATASET_DIR=<path to the dataset>
-export OUTPUT_DIR=<directory where log files will be written>
+export OUTPUT_DIR=<directory where log and checkpoint files will be written>
 export MPI_NUM_PROCESSES=<number of MPI processes (optional, defaults to 1)>

 # Clone the tensorflow/models repo at the specified commit